-When I wanted to learn more about the GNU ARM toolchain so that I could move from IDE based development workflow to a simpler format I was finding it hard to get good information in an understandable format.
+When I wanted to learn more about the GNU ARM toolchain so that I could move from IDE based development workflow to a simpler format I was finding it hard to get good information in an easy to absorb format like an article or a tutorial.
 All I got was some cryptic technical documentation which can take ages to decipher.
-In this article I have presented the information I learned in a more digestible manner.
+In this article, I have presented the information I learned in a more digestible manner.
 I hope you enjoy reading it as much as I enjoyed writing it!

 I have written this article keeping a beginner in mind so feel free to skip sections which might feel too basic for you using the Table of contents below.
 So let’s begin!

 How Binaries are Made For Microcontrollers

 It is important to understand how the source code you wrote along with the manufacturer provided libraries gets turned into binary executables that can run on a microcontroller.

 I am sure all of us reading this article are experienced enough to know how compilers, assemblers and linkers work together to make the final object file.
 Just for the sake of refreshing our memories let’s have a brief look at a typical toolchain and how our source code transforms while proceeding from one stage to the next.

 As you can see the entire transformation takes place in 3 steps Compilation, Linking and Locating.

 In this step, every source file is taken one after the next and the instructions written in higher-level languages like C or C++ are transformed into machine-readable opcodes.
 If you have ever written assembly language code then you must have seen that assembly level languages mostly support 4 basic types of operations: